 This paper presents a Proportional-Integral-Derivative (PID) parameter optimization method for direct current (dc) motors.
 The method utilizes a metaheuristic technique known as Frilled Lizard Optimization (FLO), which is inspired by natural processes.
 FLO draws inspiration from the lizard's hunting method of employing a sit-and-wait approach with great patience.
 The method is divided into two distinct phases: the exploration phase, which simulates a swift predator attack by a lizard, and the exploitation phase, which imitates the lizard's return to the treetop after feeding.
-This study confirms the effectiveness of FLO by conducting performance tests on the CEC2017 benchmark function and a DC motor.
-Through the simulations conducted on the CEC2017 benchmark function, it has been determined that FLO has superior exploration and exploitation capabilities.
+This study confirms the effectiveness of FLO by conducting performance tests on the CEC2017 benchmark function, it has been determined that FLO has superior exploration and exploitation capabilities.
 When testing a DC motor, it was discovered that the PID-FLO approach is effective in reducing overshoot and achieving optimal performance.